 To put a stent in, your doctor makes a small cut in a blood vessel in your groin, arm, or neck.
-He then threads a thin tube called a catheter through the blood vessel to the blocked artery.
+They then thread a thin tube called a catheter through the blood vessel to the blocked artery.

 The tube has a tiny balloon at the end of it.
 Your doctor inflates the balloon inside your blocked artery.
 This widens your artery so blood can flow through it again.

-He then places the stent inside your artery.
-He'll remove the catheter and balloon, but the stent stays inside to keep the artery open.
+They then place the stent inside your artery.
+They'll remove the catheter and balloon, but the stent stays inside to keep the artery open.

 The procedure takes about an hour, but you'll probably stay in the hospital overnight.